History of the 30-year fixed mortgage

 2000 to 2009

 In the new millennium, lenders provided subprime mortgages to relatively riskier borrowers, causing the housing bubble to inflate.
 This bubble burst when variable interest rates shifted, and the new monthly payments came due but could not be paid.
 The result was the subprime mortgage crisis.
-Stock markets and unemployment took significant downturns, and millions of people lost their homes.
+Stock markets took significant downturns, unemployment rose, and millions of people lost their homes.

 During this period, the FHA and other government programs were able to help many homeowners refinance their mortgages to lower-risk options.